Milan-San Remo 2013: When snow almost stopped La Primavera – Gallery

 Legendary editions of the race were held in the warming sun of the Italian spring, others affected by the cold and rain of the gods of the Italian winter.

 In 2013, the race became a battle for survival after the riders were enveloped in a snowstorm for the opening 100km.
-Riders were covered in snow and ice, and frozen to the bone in scenes that recalled the 1988 Giro d'Italia and the legendary stage over the Passo del Gavia.
+Riders became covered in snow and ice, and frozen to the bone in scenes that recalled the 1988 Giro d'Italia won by Andy Hampsten and the legendary stage over the Passo del Gavia.
 For a moment, winter snow almost stopped Milan-San Remo.

 "The only thing I remember is that it was cold!
-It wasn't heroic – we suffered a hell of a lot," Bora-Hansgrohe's Peter Sagan told Cyclingnews ahead of this Saturday's race.
+It wasn't heroic – we suffered a hell of a lot," Bora-Hansgrohe's Peter Sagan told Cyclingnews before last year's race.

 "I was on form and my legs felt good, but the 100km in the snow were tough and affected the whole race."

 Sagan finished second to Germany's Gerald Ciolek (MTN-Qhubeka) that day in a hectic small-group sprint.
 He has now ridden Milan-San Remo nine times and finished in the top ten five times, but never won the opening monument Classic of the season.

 Only 135 riders finished the 2013 race, with Vladimir Isaychev (Katusha) last over the line.
 The likes of Tom Boonen and Niki Terpstra defied QuickStep team orders and climbed off after the bus transfer, deciding they’d had enough.
 Vincenzo Nibali – then of Astana, and later the winner of the race in 2018 – had wanted to join them and soon threw in the towel, despite a chance of victory.

 "I wanted to climb off, and I eventually did climb off," Nibali told Cyclingnews.